-We remark here that the fractional scaling in the skewness term in Eq. (\ref{eq:iv}) is exactly the fractional scaling that corresponds to the case of relatively large time to maturity and small volatility fluctuations given in \cite{sv1}.
-That is, with large times to maturity there we have a situation reminiscent of the one we have here with rapid volatility fluctuations, however, here the volatility fluctuations are large as compared to the small volatility fluctuations in \cite{sv1}.
+We note here that the fractional scaling in the skewness term in Eq. (\ref{eq:iv}) is exactly the fractional scaling that corresponds to the case of long time to maturity and small volatility fluctuations given in \cite{sv1}.
+That means that, with long times to maturity, we have a situation reminiscent of the one we have here with rapid volatility fluctuations.
+Here, however, the volatility fluctuations are large compared to the small volatility fluctuations considered in \cite{sv1}.

-\rc{ We remark also that the case with a mixing volatility, and hence integrable correlation function for the volatility fluctuations, would correspond to $H \searrow 1/2$.
+We remark also that the case with a mixing volatility, and hence integrable correlation function for the volatility fluctuations, would correspond to $H \searrow 1/2$.
 Note, however, that our derivation is valid only for $H\in (1/2,1)$.
-If we consider the formula (\ref{def:sigmaphi}) for $\sigma_\phi$ that determines the variance of the first term in Eq.~(\ref{eq:iv}), we can observe that it vanishes when $H \searrow 1/2$, which shows that the first term in Eq.~(\ref{eq:iv}) becomes to leading order deterministic.
-In the mixing case the implied volatility is deterministic to leading correction order, while the non-integrability of the volatility covariance function makes it a stochastic process in the general long-range case with a variance that goes to zero as $H \searrow 1/2$.
-Indeed in the limit case $H \searrow 1/2$ we get a result as in \cite[Section 5.2.5]{fouque00} that deals with the mixing case.
-Explicitly, consider the mixing case when the volatility driving process is an ordinary Ornstein-Uhlenbeck process, moreover, the interest rate and market price of volatility risk are zero as we consider here.
+If we consider the formula (\ref{def:sigmaphi}) for $\sigma_\phi$ that determines the variance of the first term in Eq.~(\ref{eq:iv}), we observe that it vanishes when $H \searrow 1/2$, which shows that the first term in Eq.~(\ref{eq:iv}) becomes deterministic.
+In the mixing case, the first-order correction to the implied volatility is deterministic, while the non-integrability of the volatility covariance function makes it a stochastic process in the general, long-range case with a variance that goes to zero as $H \searrow 1/2$.
+Indeed, in the limit case $H \searrow 1/2$, we get a result similar to the one obtained in \cite[Section 5.2.5]{fouque00} that deals with the mixing case.
+Explicitly, we consider the mixing case where the volatility driving process is an ordinary Ornstein--Uhlenbeck process; moreover, the interest rate and market price of volatility risk are zero.
 Then \cite[Eq.
-(5.55)]{fouque00} gives the implied volatility in terms of a coefficient $V_3$ defined in \cite[Section 5.2.5]{fouque00}:
+(5.55)]{fouque00} gives the implied volatility in terms of a coefficient $V_3$ defined in \cite[Section 5.2.5]{fouque00},